15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: That last example was nothing crazy, but we can get simpler.
+What I like: That last example was nothing crazy, but we can get simpler.
 In cases like this, it’s often better to underdo it than to overdo it.
-Remember that the body of your document is where you want readers focusing, and a minimalist letterhead like this one ensures that their eyes go to the right place.
+Remember that the body of your document is where you want readers to focus, and a minimalist letterhead like this one ensures that their eyes go to the right place.

-Plus, minimalist designs have the added bonus of being easy to make.
+Plus, in my opinion, minimalist designs have the added bonus of being easy to make.
 Not a designer?
 (And don’t want to hire one?)
 It’s hard to go wrong with a stripped-back look with a prominent logo.
 There’s no need to go overboard.

 4. Feature bold, bright colors.